Energy Price Cap 2026: Latest Ofgem Rates & History

 Make the most of your energy tariff

-This can be especially useful if you use an immersion heater, as you can time it to heat water during cheaper off-peak periods and keep that water warm with a well-insulated tank.
+This can be especially useful if you use an immersion heater, as you can time it to heat water during off-peak periods and keep that water warm with a well-insulated tank.

 Compare energy quotes